ehabsmh/alx-low_level_programming/0x02-functions_nested_loops/README.md

 		Returns 1 and prints + if n is greater than zero Returns 0 and prints 0 if n is zero
 		Returns -1 and prints - if n is less than zero

+Program 06: function that computes the absolute value of an integer.

+		Prototype: int _abs(int);